What Is Child Neglect?

 Unfortunately, some parents who wish to provide everything their children need may be unable to do so and become neglectful of their children because of a physical or mental illness.
 This situation can be devastating to a family, and outside support is needed to help both the parent or guardian and their children.

-Several misconceptions persist about child neglect, and it’s worth debunking them before considering what to change in your own parenting.
 First of all, neglect of children can occur in any family, regardless of wealth or socioeconomic status.
 Second, neglect is indeed a form of abuse—if a child is being denied from having a basic need fulfilled, whether physical, emotional, financial, or educational, then that child is experiencing abuse.

-Finally, it is not true that only “bad people” abuse or neglect their children.
-Some parents and guardians have no intention of harming or neglecting the children in their care, but they are struggling with a physical or mental illness, such as substance use disorder, or are overwhelmed by other life circumstances, such as unemployment.
-People who are well-intentioned and loving can still neglect a child.
-The good news is that help is available to support neglectful parents in providing their children with the care they need and deserve.
+Finally, it is not true that physical or emotional abuse only comes from “bad people.”
+Some parents and guardians have no intention of harming or neglecting the children in their care, but they are living with and attempting to manage a physical or mental illness, such as substance use disorder, or are overwhelmed by other life circumstances, such as unemployment.

 Try to come up with a list of things that are not working and are leading to the neglect of your child.
 With the assistance of a therapist, if possible, write down a personal inventory of your current strengths and weaknesses and do some research into common neglectful parenting mistakes.
 Once you have developed a clear picture of the situation, your child’s situation, what neglectful behavior is, and what needs to change, you can brainstorm possible solutions to neglect and seek out resources to help you and your child.

 Your child is better able to grow when they receive sufficient, positive attention.
-This means focusing on supportive words and praise when you are interacting with your child and encouraging them through their schoolwork, interests, and decision making.
+This means focusing on supportive words and praise when you are interacting with your child and encouraging them through their schoolwork, interests, and decision-making.

-Make Time
+Make time

-No matter how important your career or other aspects of your life may be, don’t neglect your child– your child comes first.
+No matter how important your career or other aspects of your life may be, don’t neglect your child––your child comes first.
 Make sure that you are making a conscious effort to spend time with your child, talk with them, and play with them.
-Lack of time may be an instigating factor for neglect, especially if you are struggling financially or overextended at work, but even a few minutes each morning and evening of genuine focus and conversation with your child can start to make a difference.
+Lack of time may be an instigating factor for childhood emotional neglect, especially if you are struggling financially or overextended at work, but even a few minutes each morning and evening of genuine focus and conversation with your child can start to make a difference.

 Parenting is a full-time job, and it can be overwhelming.
-Try not to be afraid of reaching out for help, both from supportive family and friends and from a therapist or counselor when you need it.
+Try not to be afraid of reaching out for help, both from supportive family members and friends and from a therapist or counselor when you need it.
 It is not neglectful to your child to do so.
-As a well-known African proverb states, “It takes a village to raise a child.”
-No one is born knowing how to be an effective parent; try not to feel embarrassed or insecure about asking for guidance, especially if you did not receive positive or attentive parenting while you were growing up.
+As a well-known proverb states, “It takes a village to raise a child.”
+No one is born knowing how to be an effective parent; try not to feel embarrassed or unconfident about asking for guidance, especially if you did not receive positive or attentive parenting while you were growing up.

 Seeking therapy is not a sign of having failed as a parent, but rather of committing to become a better one—and it is effective.
 Studies have shown that parents can significantly improve their parenting competence and lower rates of child abuse and neglect by working with therapists, particularly when therapists provide strong ongoing coaching and supervision to help parents learn positive parenting and discipline methods.
-Online therapy can be a place to privately and effectively create change in your parenting style.
-Regardless of your life circumstances or additional concerns like substance use or other mental health concerns, online therapy through a service like BetterHelp may be able to provide the support you need.

 BetterHelp’s online therapy services are provided by licensed mental health counselors who are experienced in helping families like yours.
 You, your family, and your children deserve fulfilling, healthy, supportive relationships, and BetterHelp can assist you on the road to recovery.
 Here are a few reviews from previous clients of their BetterHelp counselors.